 I was, though, very lucky in one major regard at this point in my life; I was (miraculously) able to relocate to Austria, but when I arrived, I had no purpose in life, no milestones, no income, nothing.
 My brain continued to be overactive, but now all it had to feed on was worry.

-Luckily instinct took over, and my body seemed to know what to do – it urged me to do something active.
+Luckily, instinct took over, and my body seemed to know what to do – it urged me to do something active.
 "Walk," it said.
 So, in late December, I began to walk.
-My brain responded, and even after just one 13-mile walk - which I found very hard and physically demanding - my brain felt better, and my brain decided that I should complete the same 13-mile walk every week for a year.
+My brain responded, and even after just one 13-mile walk - which I found very hard and physically demanding - my brain felt better, and it decided that I should complete the same 13-mile walk every week for a year.

 Can you just let go?

-I soon realised that all my brain really wanted was to be let loose it wanted to be untethered from all the ideas that I had for it and my life, to be unshackled from ambition, planning and striving.
+I soon realised that all my brain really wanted was to be let loose.
+It wanted to be untethered from all the ideas that I had for it and my life, to be unshackled from ambition, planning and striving.
 I let my poor, fragile, delicate brain off the leash.
 The more I walked, the more freedom I let it have.
-I let it be curious and let it discover all kinds of things.
+I let it be curious and discover all kinds of things.

 I realised that my walks would be different every time, and sometimes my brain wanted to look at the big, macroscopic things like clouds, trees, and mountains.
 These observations fed my imagination, and because I had spent more than half my life doing research of one kind or another, I would return home and start researching.
 I began to have quite a bit to think about, and the obvious answer was to write a book; my brain loved this idea and turned from a black dog, as Samuel Johnson famously referred to his bouts of depression, into a happy puppy.